 - Why am I prompted to share my location?

-The Alumni Directory is using Google to map the location of your IP address to enable location-relevant search.
+The Alumni Directory is using Google and Apple iOS to map the location of your IP address to enable location-relevant search.
 If we can not find your IP address you may be asked to share your location using your device’s GPS locator.
 If you do not share your address, you may not have access to the complete geolocation functionality.
 Please note: we do not store your location in these instances; the request is only used for that individual search query.